 As per CAC's report, cumulative credit default rates up to date on the outstanding securitization transactions have been below 1%.
 Historic recoveries have been always sufficient to cover at least 99% of the defaulted amount (principal outstanding at default).
-However, given the limited track record of the originators, historical data can hardly be a reliable indicator of the pool's performance in the future.
+However, historical data alone can hardly be a reliable indicator of the pool's performance in the future.
 Therefore, MERIS used a log normal distribution to model the transaction, defined by cumulative mean default rates experienced in similar emerging markets (5.5% for new cars and 8% for used cars), coupled with a volatility (coefficient of variation = standard deviation/mean) above 50% to reflect the higher uncertainty associated with the lack of sufficient and reliable historical data.